GabeScott/standard-works-vault/General Conference/1990 April - Teachings of a Loving Father.md

 # Teachings of a Loving Father

-*By Horacio A. Tenorio - Of the Seventy*
+By Elder Horacio A. Tenorio - *Of the Seventy*

 *Given in the April session of the 1990 General Conference*